NNPDF/pinecards/README.md

   additional operations, such as rescaling.
 The environment variable `$GRID` contains the relative path the PineAPPL grid.

+* The `metadata.txt` file (optional).
+This file collects all metadata, which is written into the grid after generation.
+Arbitrary `key=value` pairs are supported, the most common are:

+  - `arxiv`: The arxiv number of the experimental analysis, or if there are more than one, comma-seperated numbers.
+  - `description`: A short description of the process/observables.
+Make sure to include also the name of the experiment and the centre-of-mass energy.
+  - `hepdata`: The DOI pointing to the experimental data.
+  - `x1_label`: The name of first (second, third, ...) observable.
+  - `x1_label_tex`: The name of the observable, but TeX commands are allowed.
+  - `x1_unit`: The unit of the observable (typically `GeV`).
+If this key is not present, the corresponding observable is assumed to be dimensionless.
+  - `y_label`: The unit for the cross section (typically `pb`).

 ## Generating the PineAPPL grid(s)
 Provided the above files, the production of the grids only requires the user to run the `./run.sh [dataset]` script.
 The script takes as only parameter the